rmui1/PulsePlus/README.md

   - Designed new site
 * Victoria Gao (vgao10)
   - Added Bootstrap to HTML files

+## Project Description
+This project builds off of Purple Snake's P0 project, which was a website where users could make their own blogs and update them with entries.
+In this new version, we added Bootstrap to the HTML pages, giving them backgrounds, organizing different sections of the page, etc.

 ## Launch codes
 1. Clone this repository: